 And you can follow those questions with a…

 The main thing to remember is to never ask directly if that person did what you are asking.
 If you ask a vaguely simple question, it’s more likely to sound less of an accusation and more like a completely harmless question that will not directly accuse that person in any way such as “What’s your problem?”.

 If you approach a situation like this, then perhaps you will even find the answer to your question without the need to accuse anyone.

 It’s easy to get emotional and accuse other people unintentionally, no matter the situation, your emotions play a significant role in the way you are communicating with others.
-Hence, it’s quite easy to get caught with an overwhelming feeling of anger or frustration, but if you allow your emotions to take over, then it’s definitely going to sound like an accusation.
+Hence, it’s quite easy to get caught with an overwhelming feeling of anger or frustration, but if you allow your emotions to take over, then it’s going to sound like an accusation.

 Before you decide to approach that person, try to make yourself calm and look at the situation with an open mind.
-You might need the answer to your question, but raise false accusations can cost you relations, no matter if it is a friendship, business, or romantic relationship.
+You might need the answer to your question, but raising false accusations can cost you relations, no matter if it is a friendship, business, or romantic relationship.

 Try to give the other person time to explain before you jump to any conclusions.
 Communication is a powerful tool, and you are the one who decides how to use it.

 If you are still unsure, try rephrasing the question so that it no longer sounds like a question.